Building Domestic Capabilities in a Global Setting

 Chapter 4: Innovation Systems, Technology and Development: Unpacking the Relationships

-Jan Fagerberg and Martin Srholec 4.1 Introduction The idea that technology plays an important role in development has been around for a long time.
+4 Innovation systems, technology and development: unpacking the relationships Jan Fagerberg and Martin Srholec 4.1 Introduction The idea that technology plays an important role in development has been around for a long time.
 Nearly a century ago Thorstein Veblen used evidence from the German industrialization process to argue that technological catch-up by industrial latecomers was indeed possible, and that several other countries such as, for example, Japan would be likely to exploit this opportunity (Veblen, 1915).
 After the Second World War this optimistic scenario was taken over by the neoclassical strand in economics, which gradually came to dominate the discipline (Solow, 1956, 1970).
 According to this way of thinking, technology should be seen as a freely available ‘public good’, facilitating development everywhere as long as markets are allowed to ‘do their job’ properly.
 However, from the 1960s onwards the view, put forward by among others the economic historians Alexander Gerschenkron and Moses Abramovitz (Gerschenkron, 1962; Abramovitz, 1979, 1986), that differences in development were mainly caused by technological differences and that technological catch-up by latecomers was far from easy, gained increasing support.
 This view of technology received further backing from a series of empirical studies of industrialization processes in Asia and Latin America (Kim, 1980; Fransman, 1982; Fransman and King, 1984; Dahlman et al., 1987; Lall, 1987).
 At the macro level this led to the formulation of the so-called ‘technology gap theory of economic growth’ (Fagerberg, 1987, 1988; Verspagen, 1991).
-The focus on technology as the driving force of growth and development has been taken up by advocates of the...
+The focus on technology as the driving force of growth and...

 You are not authenticated to view the full text of this chapter or article.